aspiringLich/aspiringLich/README.md

 ### Hello welcome to my thing

 All hail lord flop, their judgement stands above all others their presence a shining beacon of light in a hopeless dark world.
 May their wisdom may guide us all to a brighter happier future.
 May their eternal existince bring sanctity and comfort through the most troubling of times.
-All hail lord flop.
-All hail lord flop.
-All hail lord flop.

 ### Current Projects
 **Oxide Gambit** - chess is hard who knew